danielang2020/ats/README.md

 - automatically creating telegram account to p2p information and share link, if user has interest, they will join by share link.
 Don't risk group or channel by mass adding user using api, otherwise, your group will be flagged spam and limited.
 - using third party tool lib, should put them in a util class. it's convenient to upgrade version in the future.
 - web information should not be encrypted to send to server, if using HTTPS.
+- message notification use long polling instead of websocket. messages just are processing info, not result, don't require real-time. we can also distinguish between user that has positions and user that hasn't positions to set different interval time to long polling. websocket is high-level resource to be used.